 It’s been a staple pedal option of metal drummers for many years thanks to these two things.
 While other pedals offer all the bells and whistles, I’ve found that the Iron Cobra is a workhorse that does the exact job you need it to do.

 I particularly like the beaters that come with the pedal.
 Although they’re not anything fancy, they have large surface areas, making it feel great when you’re playing the bass drum.
 You can swap them around to either have a felt or a rubber side as well.

 Overall, the Iron Cobra is a good and safe option to go with if you’re looking for a double pedal.
-There aren’t any hectic features that you need to get your head around, and it’s a sturdy double pedal that many drummers have used over the years.
+There aren’t any hectic features that you need to get your head around, and it’s a sturdy double bass pedal that many drummers have used over the years.

-Double pedals are often the key pieces of gear in a drummer’s setup.
+Double bass pedals are often the key pieces of gear in a drummer’s setup.
 This is especially true if you primarily play music that requires fast bass drum playing.

 So, choosing a double pedal is something that needs a fair bit of thought before you pull the plug.
 Here are a few things that you should know about before deciding what to get.